Tags

 Blog Translation Project Musings: Cultural Transmission, AI Programming

-Cultural Propagation: Its ideological influence, subtle and pervasive.
-AI Programming: Not performing software design, resulting in a lot of rework.
-Cultural Propagation Initially, the project only supported English, Japanese, and Korean.
+Initially, the project only supported English, Japanese, and Korean.
 Thinking it was just AI translation, we wondered if supporting more languages wouldn’t be a good idea.
 So, French, Russian, and Hindi were added.
 At this point, no problems were detected; when the program executed translations, formatting issues arose due to historical code problems, requiring re-translation of archived articles.

 Blog Translation Project Musings: Historical Conversations

 The initial design of the blog translation project was overly complex – first parsing Markdown format, then using placeholders to protect the content, and finally sending it to a large model for translation.
 This was entirely unnecessary; large models inherently possess the ability to recognize Markdown syntax and can directly process the original content while maintaining formatting during translation.
-Our work shifted from debugging code to debugging the prompting of the model.

 Adding a code copy button for seemingly simple things

-Spent four hours on this, and when I saw the sentence, it was hilarious.
-How could it have taken so long?
-Finally looked at the time: three hours.
 This was the first draft of the year 2022, and it wasn’t complicated – exactly as the title said.
-(At that time, I was still quite young), I thought simply copying 作业 would be enough, putting
+(At that time, I was still quite young), I thought simply copying 作业 would be enough, putting it in my favorites folder, and letting it sit for over a month before finally remembering the task.

 Website Acceleration and Domain Settings